 The House Research Organization (HRO) is a nonpartisan source of impartial information on legislation and issues considered by the Texas Legislature.
 The HRO is an independent administrative department of the Texas House of Representatives.
 During a legislative session, HRO prepares a Daily Floor Report, which includes analyses of all legislation, except local and consent bills, scheduled for floor debate on the daily House calendar.
 Bill analyses prepared by the HRO reflect the version of the bill as it was reported by a House committee to the full House of Representatives.
 It does not reflect any later changes.
 Components of an HRO bill analysis include the Subject, Committee, Votes, Witnesses, Background, Digest, what Supporters Say, what Opponents Say, and Notes regarding legislative history or similar bills considered in the same or previous sessions.

 Bill analyses from the 74th Regular Session forward are available on the House Research Organization's website.
-You can receive updates via email, facebook, Twitter, and RSS.
+You can receive updates via email, Facebook, Twitter, and RSS.

 House Research Organization bill analyses are also typically available from the Bill Lookup section of the Texas Legislature Online and from the Legislative Reference Library's Legislative Archive System.

 Standing or special legislative committees often issue reports of studies in the "interim" (the time period between legislative sessions).
 These reports can be useful resources and provide discussion and background of an issue prior to a bill's passage, or discussion and monitoring of a bill's implementation after it is passed.
 Thus understanding the legislature's intent in passing legislation may be derived from looking at interim reports after a bill has passed.

 Interim reports can be found using the Legislative Reference Library's online catalog.
 They are listed by subject, title, chair, and call number.

-The Legislative Reference Library has also scanned in the full text of many versions of interim reports, going all the way back to the 1st Legislative session (1846).
+The Legislative Reference Library has also scanned in the full text of many versions of interim reports, going all the way back to the 1st Legislative Session (1846).
 These online reports are available on the library's Legislative Reports page, and are searchable by session, subject, and keyword.

 At times, the legislature may command a state agency or state commission to research and report on a particular issue.
 These directed studies often result in legislation, and reading the studies may help researchers determine legislative intent.